-A major exhibition of work by Jake and Dinos Chapman, whose provocative and confrontational art continues to astonish the viewer.
+A major, must-see exhibition of work by Jake and Dinos Chapman, whose provocative and confrontational art continues to astound.

 Jake and Dinos Chapman are among the best-known and most significant British artists working today.
-In the Realm of the Unmentionable brings together some iconic pieces from the last decade, along with works that have not previously been on public display, and new works created specifically for this exhibition.
+In The Realm Of The Unmentionable brings together iconic pieces from the last decade with more recent creations, some made specifically for this exhibition.

-Jake & Dinos Chapmans’ work is particularly concerned with consumer culture, mortality, morality, religion and horror.
-They continue to be influenced by the work of Francisco Goya (1746 - 1828) and George Bataille (1897 - 1962), Surrealism, philosophy, psychology, and the holocaust.
-In an exceptional body of work that encompasses a vast range of art forms and media, Jake & Dinos Chapman engage with fundamental questions about what it is to be human.
+The Chapman brothers work is concerned with consumer culture, mortality, morality, religion and horror.
+Their influences are broad, from Francisco Goya (1746-1828) and George Bataille (1897-1962), to Surrealism, philosophy, psychology and the Holocaust.
+This exceptional body of work involves a vast range of art forms, through which Jake and Dinos Chapman engage with fundamental questions about what it is to be human.

 This exhibition has been crowdfunded through the Art Fund’s ‘Art Happens’ project.